 Shut down the site completely

 For many Online Candidate clients, this seems to be a common – and unfortunate – end to their websites.
 When the hosting period ends, they don’t bother to renew and let the domain name lapse.

 There are a few downsides to completely shutting down a campaign website and letting the domain name go:

 - Someone else can pick up the domain name, and you’ll probably have a tough time getting it back.

 - You’ll have no control over a new website that someone creates with your lapsed domain name.

 - All the links that you built up over the last campaign will now go nowhere.
 There’s no guarantee that those links will still exist the next time you revive your website (assuming that you have not let your domain name lapse in the meantime).

-Even if a client wants to completely shut everything down, we suggest that they at least keep the domain name active – especially if the domain name matches the candidate’s name.
+Even if you want to completely shut everything down, we suggest that you at least keep the domain name active – especially if your domain name matches the candidate’s name.
 Keeping a domain name registered is a nominal cost, and it keeps the name in your possession.

 You have a number of options for your campaign website and domain name.
 If you have any questions about keeping or converting your existing site, feel free to contact us.